thegrumpys/odop/docs/procedures/initialState_startup_loadSQL.md

 or installing new ODOP systems or initializing new databases.

 1. Make the desired changes to initialState.js
-2. Make a corresponding entry in migrate.js
+2. Make corresponding entries in migrate.js
 3. Click the "Use initialState" button (available in development environment only) when launching the program;
 **File : Save As** on top of the "startup" entry in the database
 4. Dump SQL to a load.sql file in order to provide for creating startup from scratch in the case of starting with an empty DB
  \- MySQL Workbench should be able to export the table
  [From release.md:](release)
  Using mysqldump dump the affected "startup" entries into a load.sql file.
 Finally manually edit each one and delete the 'id' field name and 'id' field value (it should be first in each list).
 Commit these changes.
- \- Save to ODOP\designtypes\Spring\{springtype}\load.sql
+ \- Save to ODOP\designtypes\Spring\ {springtype} \load.sql

 Notes:
 Use of separate "development" and "production" databases should prevent any unintended consequences from incrementing the design model number in migrate.js.
 Previously, without separate "development" and "production" databases, after over-writing the startup database entry with development code, the release (Heroku) version of the system would see a future version